LILO-THINK/Blog/_posts/2024-08-19-the-engineering-of-error.md

 date: 2024-08-19
 author: lina
 ---

-## The Engineering of Error - or what I learned with Charles Watson
+## What is The Engineering of Error?

 I recently watched some online lectures by [Charles Watson](https://charleswatsonprojects.eadbox.com/), whom Victor Pontes had always urged me to check out.
 Victor suggested Watson because he approaches creativity from a very practical perspective, often demystifying the concept.
 It's interesting because most people tend to think of creativity as either artistic expression or a search for something.
 However, Watson also celebrates creativity as a form of work.
 Out of all the lectures I watched, one that particularly caught my attention was titled "The Engineering of Error."